Principles for Deciding

 Return to our hypothetical case of Hiroshige’s prints “copied” in Van Gogh’s studies of the Flowering Plum Tree and of the Bridge in the Rain.
 Though artists had long trained by emulating each other’s exemplars, Van Gogh had “scruples of conscience” that his studies approached “plagiarism.”[22]
 There is a larger question here: How could we appreciate Hiroshige’s graceful prints in muted shades if we knew them only from Van Gogh’s striking studies in oil?
 We might miss or confuse the accomplishments of these artists if we did not learn who had created the prints, and who the studies, or if we did not accurately access these works.
 Copyright laws variously provide relief for authors’ moral rights to be named as creators of their works and to maintain their works intact.[23]

-We shall here explore remedies for moral rights.[23]
+We shall here explore remedies for moral rights.[24]
 Start with the right to have authorship of one’s work attributed to oneself.
-Each creator, while free to release her work anonymously, may require references to her name or pseudonym, as well as to her work itself, identifying her as author of the work.
-Such references, whether on or with a work or by links online, can forestall harm risked from disseminating the work in any unattributed or misattributed or otherwise misleading guise.[24]
-But, as seen in the jazz example which we set out in broaching our second principle, creators’ diverse contributions might more or less coalesce in some work, so that attribution of multiple authorship may be in order.
+Each creator, while free to release her work anonymously, may require references to her name or pseudonym, as well as to her work itself, in order to identify her as author of the work.
+Such references, whether made on or in connection with a work, say, by way of links online, can forestall harm risked from disseminating the work in any unattributed or misattributed or otherwise misleading guise.[25]
+But, as seen in the jazz example introducing our second principle, creators’ diverse contributions might more or less coalesce in some work, so that attribution of multiple authorship may be in order.
 What if a work were made public, but without authorship duly credited or with it misattributed?
-The creator could be awarded damages for resulting losses or restitution of a plagiarist’s gains.[25]
+The creator could be awarded damages for resulting losses or restitution of a plagiarist’s gains.[26]

 Creators have rights to maintain the integrity of their works.
-Suppose that, as released without any author’s consent, a work is inaccurately presented, say, in a truncated or diluted iteration.
-Insofar as the work, in this distorted guise, displayed no further creativity, there would be neither any later author’s claims nor eventual audiences’ needs to weigh: a court could enjoin disseminating the work in its defective variant.[26]
-In appropriate cases, judges may accommodate such claims or needs, for example, by disallowing routine distortions or other hack changes in a work or by conditioning how any creatively reworked version reaches the public.
-Imagine another historical case: Beaumarchais wrote the play which Mozart adapted into his opera The Marriage of Figaro, in which Da Ponte rewrote the original text into Italian, with an ear to the music and an eye to evading censorship.
-Our first principle would have courts refrain from simply blocking access to the later work without taking any account of its creativity.
-In our case, the court should not prohibit outright either the public staging of the opera or publication of its libretto taken from the play.
-But the prior creator could have himself and his discernibly underlying play referenced to avoid confusion as to authorship and version.[27]
+Suppose that a work, without any author’s consent, were inaccurately presented, say, in a truncated or diluted iteration.
+If the work, in this distorted guise, displayed no further creativity, there would be neither any later author’s claims nor eventual audiences’ needs to weigh: absent other concerns, a court could enjoin disseminating the work in its defective variant.[27]
+In appropriate cases, judges may accommodate such claims or needs, for example, by disallowing routine distortions or other hack changes in a work or else, within limits entailed by our sixth principle, by conditioning how any creatively reworked version reaches the public.
+Imagine another historical case: Beaumarchais wrote the play which Mozart adapted into his opera The Marriage of Figaro, in which Da Ponte rewrote the original text into Italian with an ear to the music and an eye to evading censorship.
+Our first principle would have courts refrain from simply blocking access to any such derivative work without taking account of its creativity.
+In our case here, the court should not prohibit outright either the public staging of the opera or publication of its libretto taken from the play.
+But the playwright could have himself and his play referenced to avoid confusion as to authorship and version.
+With current media, a prior author could have his discernibly underlying work linked online.[28]

 4. Economic Rights: Authors may have their works enjoined from being disseminated without due consent if the likely outcome of such relief meets equitable criteria, decisively the prevention of irreparable harm; authors may receive monetary awards for damages, or for restitution of enrichment, arising from infringement.